MieWinstrup/malstroem/docs/about.rst

 History
 -------
-The malstroem Project was initiated in November 2015 by SDFE who sponsored the development of a cloudburst screening method to be carried out by Assoc.
+The malstroem Project was initiated in November 2015 by the Danish Agency for Data Supply and Efficiency (In Danish: Styrelsen for Dataforsyning og Effektivisering, SDFE) who sponsored the development of a cloudburst screening method to be carried out by Assoc.
 Prof. Thomas Balstrøm, Section of Geography & Geoinformatics, Institute of Geosciences and Natural Resources, University of Copenhagen.
 The method was implemented as models in ModelBuilder for ArcGIS Desktop 10.4 and documented in Balstrøm (2016,